Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Much like other regulations, ITAR compliance is about following a set of rules, but implementing a security and awareness culture within the organization is even more important.
 That culture should include training employees, establishing IT security protocols, and regularly auditing and updating compliance measures.

-Key ITAR Regulations
+Key ITAR regulations

 A critical component of ITAR is the control over “technical data” — plans, photos, and documentation used to build military gear.
 For organizations, this means implementing stringent access controls to ensure that only authorized U.S. citizens have access to such sensitive information.